 An novel tool for working a structure to improve the fatigue strength at a selected location in the structure has been developed.
-Specifically, the tooling involves the provision of a compound indenter, of either a solid one-piece 30 integral construction, or of adjustable multi-part construction, which includes a primary indenter with a contacting end for engagement with and deformation of a pre-selected portion of a first surface of the structure being worked, to impart a desirable residual stress profile in said 35 body of the structure.
+Specifically, the tooling involves the provision of a compound indenter, of either a solid one-piece 45 integral construction, or of adjustable multi-part construction, which includes a primary indenter with a contacting end for engagement with and deformation of a pre-selected portion of a first surface of the structure being worked, to impart a desirable residual stress profile in said body of the structure.
 The primary indenter has a first shaped surface with a preselected profile designed to impart the desired stress profile, and a sloping peripheral wall to facilitate removal of the indenter from the workpiece.
-The compound indenter, whether of the solid, integral one-piece not limited to, commercial and private transport aircraft, 40 design or of the adjustable design, also includes a secondary indenter having a second shaped surface having a preselected surface profile.
+The compound indenter, whether of the solid, integral one-piece design or of the adjustable design, also includes a secondary indenter having a second shaped surface having a preselected surface profile.
 The primary indenter and the secondary indenter are configured for engagement with the structure being worked.
-For the creation of the usual round holes primary indenter and the secondary indenter are arranged concentrically on the working end of the compound indenter.
-In this manner, the secondary indenter is preferably situated, longitudinally, so as to form an annular shoulder lower surface of an aircraft wing is a classical example of the ${50}$ having an inner ring edge around the primary indenter.
+For the creation of the usual round holes in a workpiece (such as for rivets or other fasteners), the primary indenter and the secondary indenter are arranged concentrically on the working end of the compound indenter.
+In this manner, the secondary indenter is preferably situated, longitudinally, so as to form an annular shoulder having an inner ring edge around the primary indenter.
 In some cases, a very narrow, annular secondary indenter is followed by, radially outwardly, a sloping blend radius, and then a tertiary indenter surface.
 Next, another blend radius is located radially outward of the tertiary indenter surface.
-Ideally, a concave foot portion is located radially outward from the final indenter (as described, the tertiary indenter), and finally, a flat foot portion extends radially outward in the same plane as the top surface of the work piece being indented.
-When a circular hole is being formed, and a circular indenter is being utilized, the foot is annular in shape and confiningly structurally surrounds the outermost (normally secondary or tertiary indenter) to protect said first surface of the structure being worked against surface upset when the compound indenter acts on the first surface of the structure.
+Ideally, a concave foot portion is located radially outward from the final indenter (as described, the tertiary indenter), and finally, a flat foot portion extends radially outward in the same plane as the top 5 surface of the work piece being indented.
+When a circular hole is being formed, and a circular indenter is being utilized, the foot is annular in shape and confiningly structurally surrounds the outermost (normally secondary or tertiary indenter) to protect said first surface of the structure 10 being worked against surface upset when the compound indenter acts on the first surface of the structure.

-Importantly, in thick stacks of workpieces, a second compound indenter, of similar construction to that just described for the first compound indenter, can be utilized in the same fashion against a second side of the lowermost workpiece.
+Importantly, in thick stacks of workpieces, a second compound indenter, of similar construction to that just described for the first compound indenter, can be utilized in 15 the same fashion against a second side of the lowermost workpiece.
 In this fashion, desirable residual compressive stresses can be created at a preselected location throughout the body of each workpiece in the thick stack.